nazlialdogan11/CSC8014-Software-Development-Advanced-Techniques/README.md

 This project aims to deliver a management system for a shelter providing temporary homes for stray or unwanted pet animals which can later be adopted.

 >___Feedback:___
+> `"Good, an abstract class that implements the Pet Interface has been created.
+>Good, the Abstract class has  a constructor to avoid code duplication.
+>Correct implementation of the methods provided in the interface.
-> `"Good use of constants in abstract class for cat and dog.
+>Good use of constants in abstract class for cat and dog.
 > Good use of equalsIgnoreCase() for checking if the type is a cat or a dog.
 > Good use of private helper functions."`
 > -*Dr R Yassin Kassab, Module Leader*